masai1116/SHARE-seq-alignment/README.md

 A barcode translation table indicating the P1.xx used in the assay would be beneficial, when submitting data to GEO.

 # Installation
-This pipeline requires following packages to be properly installed and added to system path: GNU parallel, Bcl2fastq, fastp, zcat, STAR, bowtie2, python2, umi_tools, samtools, picard, R, featureCounts, read_distribution.py from RSeQC, bedtools
+This pipeline requires following packages to be properly installed and added to system path: GNU parallel, Bcl2fastq, fastp, zcat, STAR, bowtie2, python2, umi_tools, samtools, picard (2.14.1, newer version may result in error), R, featureCounts, read_distribution.py from RSeQC, bedtools

 The SHARE-seq-alignment scripts can be directly downloaded from the github website.\
 [https://github.com/masai1116/SHARE-seq-alignment/](https://github.com/masai1116/SHARE-seq-alignment/)